Wyoming Valley: Early history

 The name Wyoming derives from the Lenape Munsee name xwéːwamənk, meaning "at the big river flat."

-According to the Jesuit Relation of 1635, the Wyoming Valley was inhabited by the Scahentoarrhonon people, an Iroquoian-speaking group; it was then known as the Scahentowanen Valley.
-By 1744, it was inhabited by Lenape, Mahican, Shawnee and others who had been pushed out of eastern areas by the Iroquois Confederacy.
+According to The Jesuit Relations in 1635, the Wyoming Valley was inhabited by the Scahentoarrhonon people, an Iroquoian-speaking group; it was then known as the Scahentowanen Valley.
+By 1744, it was inhabited by Lenape, Mohican, Shawnee and others who had been pushed out of eastern areas by the Iroquois Confederacy.
 From the 1740s to the 1760s, the valley was the site of Moravian mission work among the Native Americans living there.
 They envisioned a settlement for Christian Indians.
-But the violence of the French and Indian War, known outside the US as part of the Seven Years' War, drove these settlers away with David Zeisberger, the Moravian "Apostle to the Indians."
+But the violence of the French and Indian War, known outside the U.S. as part of the Seven Years' War, drove these settlers away with David Zeisberger, the Moravian "Apostle to the Indians."

-Pennsylvania's and Connecticut's conflicting claims to the territory—King Charles II of England had granted the land to the colony of Connecticut in 1662, and also to William Penn in 1681—led to military skirmishes known as the Pennamite Wars.
-After Yankee settlers from Connecticut founded the town of Wilkes-Barre in 1769, armed bands of Pennsylvanians (Pennamites) tried without success to expel them in 1769–70, and again in 1775.
+This led to conflicting claims to the territory by the colonies of Pennsylvania and Connecticut.
+King Charles II of England granted the land to the Colony of Connecticut in 1662, and then to William Penn in 1681, who established the Province of Pennsylvania, leading to military skirmishes known as the Pennamite–Yankee War.
+After Yankee settlers from Connecticut founded Wilkes-Barre in 1769, armed bands of Pennsylvanians, known as Pennamites, tried unsuccessfully to expel them between 1769 and 70, and then again in 1775.